yhg8423/yhg-terminal-site-gatsby/src/pages/markdown-pages/info/who.md

 #### News
+- Our paper "Mine Yourself!: A Role-playing Privacy Tutorial in Virtual Reality Environment" was conditionally accepted to [CHI 2022 Late-Breaking Work](https://chi2022.acm.org/)!
+(2022.02.18)
-- I started my research career at [ADD(Agency for Defense Development)](http://www.add.re.kr) for my mandatory military service.
+- I started my research career at [ADD (Agency for Defense Development)](http://www.add.re.kr) for my mandatory military service.
 (2021.06.01)
 - I received B.S degree (magna cum laude) in convergence engineering(major: computer science) from DGIST!
 (2021.02.17)
 - Our UGRP (Undergraduate Group Research Program) won an excellent prize (2nd place)!
 (2021.02.03)
 - Our poster paper "Chatbot with Touch and Graphics: An Interaction of Users for Emotional Expression and Turn-taking" was also conditionally accepted to [CUI 2020 Posters & Demos](https://cui2020.com/posters-demos/)!
 (2020.05.15)